AdobeDocs/campaign.en/help/v8/dev/database-mapping.md

 * ![](assets/do-not-localize/join_fda_11.png) : Cardinality 1-1
 * ![](assets/do-not-localize/join_fda_1m.png) : Cardinality 1-N

-[!DNL :bulb:] For more information on FDA tables, refer to [Federated Data Access](../connect/fda.md).
+:bulb: For more information on FDA tables, refer to [Federated Data Access](../connect/fda.md).

 A link must be declared in the schema containing the foreign key of the table linked via the main element: